 Ingredients You’ll Need to Make Vegan Snickerdoodles

-Use your favourite plant-based milk.
-I used unsweetened almond milk, but other varieties (soy, coconut, oat milk) work just as well.
+- Plant-Based Milk: Use your favourite non-dairy milk!
+I used unsweetened soy milk, but almond, oat, or coconut milk will work just as well.

-Step One: Preheat the oven to 375°F and line two large cookie sheets with parchment paper.
+Preheat the oven to 320°F (160°C).
+Line two large cookie sheets with parchment paper.
 Set aside.

 Troubleshooting Snickerdoodles

-Make sure you don’t skip the final step - flattening the baked cookies right after you take them out of the oven.
-These vegan and gluten free snickerdoodles don’t spread as much as traditional snickerdoodles during baking.
+Don’t forget the final step—gently flattening the cookies right after they come out of the oven.
+Since these vegan snickerdoodles don’t spread as much as traditional ones, this step helps achieve the perfect shape and texture.

 How Long Do They Keep?

 Snickerdoodles are the perfect cookie to bake ahead of time to have at hand during the holiday season, or just in case a sugar craving strikes.
-Baked cookies keep in the fridge for up to 10 days and can be frozen for up to two months.
-What’s best, you can also freeze the dough for up to two months, and bake a fresh batch without having to prepare the dough from scratch if you’re short of time.
+Baked cookies will stay fresh at room temperature for up to a week and can be frozen for up to two months.
+What’s best, you can also freeze the dough for up to two months, and bake a fresh batch without having to prepare the dough from scratch if you’re short on time.

 Storing Raw Dough